alejandroclavera/project_web2/README.md

       - "8000:8000"
 ```

-To run the application you have to execute the following commands:
+Finally, to run the application you have to execute the following commands:
 ```
 docker-compose up
 ```